Skip to main content

 Leqembi is given into your vein through a needle placed into your arm by a healthcare provider (IV infusion).
 Before starting treatment with Leqembi, your healthcare provider will confirm the presence of brain amyloid.

-The recommended dose is 10 mg/kg given once every two weeks as a one-hour intravenous (IV) infusion.
-It is given every 2 weeks and each infusion will last about 1 hour.
+The recommended dose is 10 mg/kg (diluted) given once every two weeks as an intravenous (IV) infusion.
+Each infusion will last about 1 hour.
 You will need to spend additional time at the infusion clinic.

-Your doctor may give you medicine (antihistamines, steroids) before your Leqembi infusion to help prevent infusion-related side effects.
+Your healthcare provider may give you medicine (antihistamines, steroids) before your Leqembi infusion to help prevent infusion-related side effects.
 Infusion-related side effects can include: fever, nausea, vomiting, chills, dizziness, lightheadedness, changes in your heart rate, or shortness of breath.

 Related questions